jonesrussell/gocrawl/README.md

 # Go Web Crawler

-A simple web crawler built in Go that fetches and processes web pages.
-This project demonstrates the use of the Colly library for web scraping and the Zap library for logging.
+A simple web crawler built in Go that fetches and processes web pages, storing results in Elasticsearch.
+This project demonstrates the use of Cobra for CLI, Colly for web scraping, Elasticsearch for storage, and Zap for logging.

 ## Table of Contents